University Rank and Tenure Committee

 After the appropriate review by the school or college rank and tenure committee and the dean, the University Rank and Tenure Committee evaluates and makes recommendations to the Senior Academic Officers on individual petitions for tenure and promotion.
 URTC also reviews candidates for Endowed Chairs and Professorships.
 This committee is also responsible for reviewing any proposed changes in tenure and promotion guidelines by individual departments, schools, or colleges.

-The University Rank and Tenure Committee shall be composed of full time tenured full professors elected from and by the tenured and tenure track faculty of each of the following ten groups:
+The University Rank and Tenure Committee shall be composed of full time tenured full professors elected from and by the tenured and tenure track faculty of each of the following eleven groups: